qwaneu/qwaneu.github.io/_posts/2020-06-19-making-decisions-in-turbulent-times.md

 ![img](http://www.cnpatterns.org/assets/images/No%20regret%20move.png)

-The picture shows a narrowing funnel, with more things done in the earlier stages and fewer later.
-Experiments on the left are the mechanism for No Regret Moves, Proofs of Concept to execute Options and Hedges, and Minimal Viable Products for Big Bets.
-Each item gets more expensive as one moves to the right.
+The picture shows a narrowing funnel, with more things done in the earlier stages and fewer later:

+- _Experiments_ on the left are the mechanism for No Regret Moves,
+- _Proofs of Concept_ to execute Options and Hedges,
+- and _Minimum Viable Products_ for Big Bets.

+Each item gets more expensive as one moves to the right of the narrowing funnel.

 The funnel is shown in each pattern.
 Sometimes I need to see, read, and hear things a few times before they settle.